 Finally, here are 3 more lovely heart suncatchers that I didn’t have room for (or found too late) for the giant collage above.

-This simple Tissue Paper Suncatcher from Teaching Mama includes a sweet printable to make the craft into a gift for a loved one.
+This simple Tissue Paper Suncatcher (above) from Teaching Mama includes a sweet printable to make the craft into a gift for a loved one.

-The post for the Valentine Suncatchers from Feels Like Home include a funny narrative of how not to set up the craft for a 3-year old.
+The post for the Valentine Suncatchers from Feels Like Home includes a funny narrative of how not to set up the craft for a 3-year old.
 In the end, the results came out well for both the 3-year old and her older sister.